-In addition to Mr. Hines who serves as our Chairman and CEO and is listed under the heading, "Nominees for Our Board of Directors," listed below are our current executive officers appointed by our board of directors to serve until our 2023 annual meeting of stockholders, or until a qualified successor has been duly elected and qualifies.
+In addition to Mr. Hines who serves as our Chairman and CEO and is listed under the heading, "Nominees for Our Board of Directors," listed below are our current executive officers appointed by our board of directors to serve until our 2025 annual meeting of stockholders, or until a qualified successor has been duly elected and qualifies.
 The business address of each of our executive officers is: c/o Hines Global Income Trust, Inc., 845 Texas Avenue, Suite 3300, Houston, Texas 77002.

-Name and Title Age Experience Alfonso Munk, President and Chief Investment Officer-Americas 49 Mr. Munk joined Hines in October 2019 as Chief Investment Officer-Americas.
-He was elected President and Chief Investment Officer - Americas of the Company in December 2019.
+Name and Title Age Experience Alfonso Munk, President and Chief Investment Officer 51 Mr. Munk joined Hines in October 2019 and was elected President and Chief Investment Officer -Americas of the Company in December 2019.
+Mr. Munk is currently a Managing Partner, Co-Head of Investment Management for Hines.
 Prior to joining Hines, Mr. Munk was the Managing Director, Americas Chief Investment Officer and head of Latin America for PGIM Real Estate, Prudential Financial's global real estate investment arm, from 2012 to October 2019.
 As Managing Director, Mr. Munk was responsible for overseeing PGIM Real Estate's Americas transaction activities, real estate debt strategies and the management of operations in Latin America.
 Mr. Munk's responsibilities as Americas Chief Investment Officer and head of Latin America included overseeing all Americas transaction activities (acquisitions and dispositions of more than \$8 billion annually), developing and implementing PGIM Real Estate Latin America's strategy and overseeing PGIM Real Estate Debt Strategies.
 Mr. Munk graduated from Cornell University with a B.S. in Business and Hospitality Administration and received his M.B.A. from The Wharton School, University of Pennsylvania, with a concentration in Finance and Real Estate.
-Alex Knapp, Chief Investment Officer- Europe 45 Mr. Knapp joined Hines in September 2008 and was appointed Chief Investment Officer - Europe of the Company in December 2019.
-Since April 2019, Mr. Knapp has served as Chief Investment Officer - Europe for Hines.
-Previously, Mr. Knapp served as Senior Managing Director of Hines from February 2018 to March 2019 and Managing Director of Hines UK from December 2013 to February 2018.
-During his time at Hines, Mr. Knapp has had lead roles on more than £1 billion of commercial transactions ranging from core acquisition to ground up development.
-Mr. Knapp has overseen the expansion of the Hines student housing program under the aparto operating brand, which comprises 14 developments in the UK, Ireland and Italy, with a GDV of more than £600 million.
-Mr. Knapp also led Hines' efforts in the living sector - including residential for rent, student and hotels on a pan-European basis.
-Prior to joining Hines in 2008, Mr. Knapp spent five years at the Renzo Piano Building Workshop working in Paris, France and Genova, Italy.
-Mr. Knapp graduated from Rice University with a Bachelor of Architecture and holds a Masters in Real Estate Development from Massachusetts Institute of Technology.
+Omar Thowfeek, Chief Operating Officer 41 Mr. Thowfeek has served as Chief Operating Officer since April 2024 and, prior to that, as Managing Director - Investments for the general partner of HGIT Advisors LP, the Company's external advisor.
+Mr. Thowfeek began his career at Hines in 2014, and in mid-2017 assumed the responsibilities for international acquisitions and portfolio management across the REIT platform.
+During his tenure at Hines, he has underwritten over \$10 billion in global real estate with an emphasis on office, student housing, and logistics assets throughout Europe.
+In his current role, he leads the underwriting for all international real estate acquisitions for the REIT platform and has responsibility for approximately \$3 billion of investments across 8 countries in multiple product types.
+During this tenure he has become experienced in understanding investing efficiencies throughout multiple international jurisdictions for a U.S. based investor.
+Mr. Thowfeek received a B.A. in accountant.